 Alright, let’s get started.
 Here are my Twitter marketing tips for new bloggers.

 First things first.
 Your profile game needs to be on point.
-To create a kickass Twitter profile you need to:
+So follow these steps to create an amazing Twitter profile.

 Your profile photo needs to be a photo of your face.
 If you want people to engage with your profile and follow you, retweet your posts and visit your website, you need to be a real person.

-Profile photos on Twitter are not very big, so choose a close up picture of your face.
-Nothing fancy needed here, just snap a selfie where you’re looking at the camera and smiling.
+Profile photos on Twitter are not very big, so choose a close-up picture of your face.
+Nothing fancy is needed here.
+Just snap a selfie where you’re looking at the camera and smiling.

 Don’t waste this space with a pointless picture.
-For your cover photo, choose a picture of you doing something related to your niche.
+Instead, for your cover photo, choose a picture of you doing something related to your niche.

 A beautiful panoramic shot with you doing an activity is always a good look.
 This is especially true if you are the focal point of your blog.